 Four months ago (at age 44), I discovered that the cause of my PMDD is a progesterone sensitivity/allergy.
 I received custom made progesterone allergy drops from the Center for Occupational & Environmental Medicine, and my symptoms have significantly decreased.
+They are about 90% gone.
 My doctor diagnosed me with many allergies, and he recommended the book, The Allergy Solution, by Leo Galland, MD.
 In the book, it explains that allergies don’t just cause symptoms like coughing, sneezing, and hives.
 Allergies can actually cause a wide variety of symptoms (including mood disorders).
 This was a huge revelation to me.

 When I was 21 years old, I took birth control pills containing a progestin (a synthetic form of progesterone).
 Since I was sensitive/allergic to progesterone, it triggered a mood disorder – PMDD.
 Learning this was one of the happiest days of my life because I finally had a diagnosis.
 From ages 21-44, I knew something was wrong, but I didn’t know the cause.
 I tried a myriad of different treatment options, lifestyle changes, and more.
 Still, nothing made an impact on my symptoms, and I eventually developed suicidal thoughts.
 Finally, my prayers were answered, and this whole mystery was solved.

 Now, PMDD is a legitimate medical diagnosis worldwide.
 The International Association for Premenstrual Disorders posted the following: